ayanc18/PsycholinguisticCodeMixing/README.md

 1. Col1: Word
 2. Col2: Rank

-FILE: vectorword(i).txt :Contains the words and the respective probability values(mentioned in Word2vec_cm.py) in the bucket for the i-th interval (1<=i<=10    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
+FILE: vectorword(i).txt :Contains the words and the respective probability values(mentioned in Word2vec_cm.py) in the bucket for the interval of size i (i = {50, 100, 150, ... ,500}    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
 1. Col1 : Word
 2. Col2: Bucket
 3. Col3: Transliterated Index ( dimension)
 4. Col4: Translated Index (dimension)

-FILE: interval(i).txt : Contains the words and the respective count of participants responding in the bucket for the i-th interval (1<=i<=10    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
+FILE: interval(i).txt : Contains the words and the respective count of participants responding in the bucket for the interval of size i (i = {50, 100, 150, ... ,500}    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
 1. Col1: Word
 2. Col2: Bucket start
 3. Col3: Number of participants terming it as transliterated in the bucket
 4. Col4: Number of participants terming it as translated in the bucket

-FILE: total(i).txt : Contains the words and their respective L2 norm values for the i-th interval (1<=i<=10    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
+FILE: total(i).txt : Contains the words and their respective L2 norm values for the interval of size i (i = {50, 100, 150, ... ,500}    Here ‘i’ refers to 50 when we take 0-50, 50-100… , i refers to 100 when we take 0-100, 100 - 200 etc )
 1. Col1: Word
 2. Col2: Total Transliterated Count
 3. Col3: Total Translated Count
 4. Col3: Euclidean Distance (calculated on the basis of the Transliterated and Translated Index we calculated in vectorword (i).txt )

-FILE: sortedlist.txt: Contains the sorted list of words on the basis of L2 norms(descending order) and their L2 norms for each interval i ( 1<=i<=10 )
+FILE: sortedlist.txt: Contains the sorted list of words on the basis of L2 norms(descending order) and their L2 norms for each interval of size i (i = {50, 100, 150, ... ,500})
 1. Heading: ith interval
 2. Col 1: Word
 3. Col 2: L2 Norm